 A sign from one of us is enough.
 Each one then takes out his hook and binds himself to a piece of dead coral.
 We float like little flags hanging on our ropes.

 Want to know more about this trip?
-On diving in Indonesia?
-On Raja Ampat?
-I compile below some links to articles already published on Bubbles Underwater & Beyond… ;-)
+About diving in Indonesia?
+About Raja Ampat?
+I'm compiling below some links to articles already published on Bubbles Underwater & Beyond… 😉